Project status: Open

 44-46 Marsden Street, Dickson

 Housing ACT is proposing to consolidate the blocks at 44 and 46 Marsden Street Dickson, and redevelop this site to replace the existing two dwellings (both built in 1961).
-As a large, well-positioned site, Housing ACT is proposing to construct six new single level 2-bedroom Class C adaptable houses.
+As a large, well-positioned site, Housing ACT is proposing to construct five new single level 2-bedroom Class C adaptable houses.
 There will be a single driveway access point, and accessible parking provided via a centrally located carport.

 Adaptable housing ensures that people of all ages and abilities can live within the home and it can be easily adapted to meet changing household needs without requiring costly or substantial modifications.
 This is part of the ongoing commitment to revitalise the public housing portfolio.